PrefectHQ/prefect-dask/README.md

 By default, a temporary Dask cluster is created for the duration of the flow run.

-For example, this flow counts to 3 in parallel.
+For example, this flow counts up to 10 in parallel (note that the output is not sequential).

 ```python
 import time